thephpleague/csv/docs/9.0/connections/bom.md

 public AbstractCsv::getInputBOM(void): string
 ~~~

-Detect the current BOM character is done using the `getInputBOM` method.
+The CSV document current BOM character is detected using the `getInputBOM` method.
 This method returns the currently used BOM character or an empty string if none is found or recognized.
+The detection is done using the `bom_match` function.

 ~~~php
 <?php